Richard Ruoff: Life

+With the outbreak of the First World War, Ruoff was promoted to captain on 28 November 1914 and was used several times as a company commander.
+During the course of the war he was adjutant of the 51st Reserve Infantry Brigade and assigned to the general staff of the 26th Reserve Division.
+For his achievements, Ruoff was awarded both classes of the Iron Cross, the Knight's Cross of the Order of Military Merit, the Knight's Cross 1st Class of the Order of Frederick and the Wounded Badge in Black.

 World War II

 Ruoff took command of V Army Corps on 1 May 1939, and led this unit into World War II.
 He also concurrently commanded V Wehrkreis in Stuttgart.
 Ruoff then was given command of the 4th Panzer Army from 8 January 1942 to 31 May 1942.
 The 4th Panzer Army was part of Army Group A which was formed when Army Group South was split into two formations for the summer offensive of 1942.

 Ruoff commanded the 17th Army from 1 June 1942 to 24 June 1943.
 The 17th Army was also part of Army Group A. Ruoff was the commander of the 17th Army when, on 3 June 1942, the Italian Expeditionary Corps in Russia (CSIR) was briefly subordinated to it.
 From June to July, the German 17th Army, the CSIR, and the Romanian 3rd Army were organized as "Army Group Ruoff".
 By July 1942, Ruoff lost the Italian unit.
 The CSIR was subsumed by the larger Italian Army in Russia (Armata Italiana in Russia, or ARMIR) and transferred to Army Group B (Heeresgruppe B).

 During the late summer, as part of Army Group A, Ruoff and the 17th Army attacked towards the Caucasus oilfields.
 By December, Soviet forces had destroyed the armies defending its flanks (including the ARMIR) and had en-circled the German 6th Army at Stalingrad.
 Army Group B was withdrawn from southern Russia but Ruoff and the 17th Army were ordered to hold the "Kuban bridgehead."
 In June 1943, he was moved to the command reserve, and saw no further action during the war.

 Serious allegations of war crimes were levied against the 17th Army under Ruoff's command in the 1943 Krasnodar Trial conducted by the military tribunal of the Soviet North Caucasian Front.
 However, post-war, the Soviet Union did not seek Ruoff's extradition.